internetofwater/docs.geoconnex.us/docs/contributing/step-2/pygeoapi/providers/index.md

 Becuase we are using the [internetofwater/pygeoapi](https://github.com/internetofwater/pygeoapi) fork, we can also ingest feature data from:
-- the ESRI FeatureServer
+- ESRI FeatureServer or MapServer
--  the CKAN Data API
+- CKAN Data API
-- the SODA API
+- Socrata Open Data API
 - Geopandas
 - and more